Rtoax/test-linux/instructions/README.md

 #### SSE Instruction Set

-- SSE: Added with Pentium III
+- SSE: Added with Pentium III (70 new instructions)
-- SSE2: Added with Pentium 4 in 2000
+- SSE2: Added with Pentium 4 in 2000 (144 new instructions over SSE)
-- SSE3: Added with later Pentium 4
+- SSE3: Added with later Pentium 4 in 2004 (13 new instructions over SSE2)
-- SSSE3: Added with Xeon 5100 and early Core 2
+- SSSE3: Added with Xeon 5100 and early Core 2 in 2006 (contains 16 new discrete instructions)
-- SSE4
+- SSE4: 2006
   - SSE4.1: Added with later Core 2
   - SSE4a: Added with Phenom
   - SSE4.2: Added with Nehalem

-#### SSE, SSE2 Registers
+#### SSE, SSE2, SSE3 Registers

 Eight 128-bit registers: XMM0 XMM1 XMM2 XMM3 XMM4 XMM5 XMM6 XMM7

 ```
 128bit                            0
 +----------------------------------+
-|                                  |  SSE, SSE2
+|                                  |  SSE, SSE2, SSE3
 +----------------------------------+
              XMM0 - XMM7
 ```